 The provision of a death certificate to validate a claim is analogous to the provision of a medical report confirming a diagnosis of an injury or disease for other classes of claim.

-The only scenario where it is possible to make a determination without a death certificate is if the death occurs on service and results from an occurrence.
-In this case the Certificate of Death on Service and other Defence Department statements may be sufficient.
-However, in other circumstances, the death certificate, signed by the treating doctor or by the Coroner will be required.
-It is usually quicker for the claimant to acquire a copy of the death certificate.
+It is usually quicker for the claimant to acquire a copy of the death certificate than other forms of evidence.
 Delegates should, however, provide reasonable assistance particularly where the dependant/claimant is either distressed or under some difficulty in sourcing the documentation (eg is a child).